syncfusion-content/maui-docs/MAUI/PDF-Viewer/Shapes.md

 ## Border styles for shape annotation

-[SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) allows the users to change the shape annotation border style.
-Currently, it provides support for following border style.
+[SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) allows the users to change the shape annotations border style.
+Currently, it provides support for following border styles.
 1. Cloudy
 2. Solid

-N> By default, the shape annotation border style will be solid.
-The value of `BorderStyle` property will be applicable for square and polygon annotation and it does not affect other shape annotations such as circle, line, arrow and polyline annotations.
+N> By default, border style of the shape annotations is solid.
+The value of `BorderStyle` property is applicable to square and polygon annotations but does not affect other shape annotations such as circle, line, arrow, and polyline annotations.

 ### Draw cloud shape annotation

-To draw a cloud shape annotation, set the annotation mode to either [AnnotationMode.Square](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.AnnotationMode.html) or [AnnotationMode.Polygon](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.AnnotationMode.html).
+To draw a cloud annotation, set the annotation mode to either [AnnotationMode.Square](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.AnnotationMode.html) or [AnnotationMode.Polygon](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.AnnotationMode.html).
 Then you should set the `BorderStyle` property of the shape annotation settings to `BorderStyle.Cloudy`.
 The following sample code illustrates how to draw a rectangle and polygon annotation with the cloud border style.

 {% tabs %}
 {% highlight C# %}